-Franz Reichert, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.
+Franz Reichert, a farmer, his wife Elisabeth, and children (Gertruda, age 18; Johann, age 16) arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.

 They settled in the Volga German colony of Boisroux on 7 June 1767.
 Franz and his new wife, the Widow Elisabeth Schmidt, are recorded there on the 1767 census in Household No. 35.